 Our Future Orchard (1 - Hardy Almond, 2 - Hardy Fig, 3 - Pawpaw, 4 - Apples, unmarked - Cherries)

 Whether it's on some savvy computer program or a simple piece of graph paper, map out your plan!
-I spent a good month walking around outside with a tape measurer figuring out exactly how much space we had to work with and how many trees we could fit based on that space.
+I spent a good month walking around outside with a tape measure figuring out exactly how much space we had to work with and how many trees we could fit based on that space.

 Above you can see our plan for the future orchard.
 I created a key and numbered the trees so I can reference them as needed.

 Be sure to research how much each specific tree grows in height and width so you can space them accordingly.
 This is very important because you want all your trees to get ample sunlight.
-Nearly all of my trees will have a 18 - 20' spread, and get between 15-20' tall.
-The tallest of your trees should be placed to the north side of your property, and the shortest should be placed to the south, allowing each tree to get the 6+ hours of sunlight they need.
+Nearly all of my trees will have an 18 - 20' spread, and get between 15-20' tall.
+The tallest of your trees should be placed on the north side of your property, and the shortest should be placed to the south, allowing each tree to get the 6+ hours of sunlight they need.

 If you land is cleared, then you can go ahead and mark it.
 You can see in the picture above we used simple stakes to mark out where all the trees will be placed.
 My father and I accomplished this by using the map I made and a tape measurer.
 We were pleasantly surprised when we could fit another few trees in.
 You never know until you've got boots on the ground I guess!